bonusducks777/novatools/README.md

-# novatools
+# NovaTools
 A suite of crypto-ai tools to make all crypto easy.